 How To Create Infographics

 It is proved that infographics are about 30 times more likely to be read than text-only publications.
-Moreover, infographics have the highest shared content type and thus, one of the best and fastest ways to get your message across to your target audience.
+Moreover, infographics have the highest shared content type.
+Thus, they are one of the best and fastest ways to get your message across to your target audience.
 So, how to create infographics?

 First of all, please answer two simple questions: ‘What?’ and ‘Why?’
-If you know exactly what the goal of your next amazing infographic design is, and why it’s important, then you are ready to go.
+Do you know exactly what the goal of your next amazing infographic design is?
+Are you aware of why it’s important?
+Then, congratulations!
+You are ready to go.
 Also, you might want to check certain situations when to use infographics.

 Let’s get back on track with specific steps on how to build an infographic: